England

 Located 28 miles north of London, this experiment in Harpenden has been running since the 19th century.

-It was set up by Sir Joseph Henry Gilbert (1817-1901) and Sir John Bennet Lawes (1814-1900) as they were interested in how important nitrogen and other minerals are for wheat.
+It was set up by Sir John Bennet Lawes (1814-1900) and Sir Joseph Henry Gilbert (1817-1901) as they were interested in how important nitrogen and other minerals, applied as fertilisers or manure, are for the yield of winter wheat.
 Since then, this experiment has evolved as new technology and innovations have transformed agriculture.
-Today this experiment looks at how various factors affect the sustainability of agricultural systems.
+Today this experiment looks at how various factors affect the sustainability of wheat-based agricultural systems.

 Experiment start date: 1843